GinvLab/SeismicWaves.jl/README.md

 # SeismicWaves.jl

-2D acoustic and elastic P-SV seismic wave propagation and adjoints
+1-2-3D acoustic seismic wave propagation and gradients (using adjoints).
+Computations can be run in serial or parallel mode on GPUs or threads.

+Elastic wave propagation is work in progress.